 Sometimes, it feels like we will never get there.

 But we can.

-Ask these questions routinely and you will reap a great character that will speak to generations that will follow after you.
+Ask these questions routinely, and you will reap a great character that will speak to generations following you.